 Approximately 50 of Botticelli’s works survive today.
 In 2021, one of the last privately owned Botticelli’s paintings sold for over $92 million at a Sotheby’s auction.
 A blockbuster exhibition at the Musee Jacquemart-Andre in Paris is one of the most anticipated shows of Fall 2021.

-Florence’s Botticelli Trail: Where To Find Botticelli Paintings In Florence
+Florence’s Botticelli Trail: Famous Botticelli Paintings In Florence

 Let’s explore Botticelli’s greatest art works in Florence.
 Here are 12 Botticelli paintings that you can’t miss in Florence, for your Florence art bucket list.
 Most of them are in the world renowned Uffizi Gallery.